gnolang/gno/docs/getting-started/using-gnokey.md

 mykey > userbook.tx
 ```

-This will create a `userbook.tx` file, with the `signature` field null.
+This will create a `userbook.tx` file with a null `signature` field.
 Now we are ready to sign the transaction.

 ### Signing the transaction